Gabriola Island Driving Bicycling Tour

 Go back to the junction and make a choice.
 If you're on foot, turn right and walk two km back to North Road.
 If you have a car or bicycle, turn left onto Berry Point Road which runs along Gabriola's north coast for three km to the Orlebar Point Picnic Area (keep left on Berry Point Road at Norwich Road two km along).
 From the point there are great views of Entrance Island Lighthouse and the mainland mountains.
 Turn around and head back to North Road.

 Agricultural Hall, 500 meters up the hill from Taylor Bay Road, is across from the post office at the junction of North and South roads.
-The Farmers Market at "Aggi Hall" offers displays of handicrafts, baked goods, and buskers, Saturdays from 10 am to noon.
+The Farmers Market at "Aggi Hall" offers displays of handicrafts, baked goods, and buskers, Saturdays from 10 am to 1 pm from late May to mid-October.

 From Folklife Village, take Lockinvar Lane 400 meters south to South Road and the Gabriola Museum, 505 South Road, with a large collection of local artifacts.
 The outdoor Petroglyph Park at the museum has numerous concrete replicas of native rock carvings created in 1997.
 You're welcome to do rubbings of these, something that isn't encouraged with real petroglyphs.
-The museum is open from 10 am to 3 pm, Saturday and Sunday from May to mid-September or Thursday to Monday in July and August.
-Admission is $2 (children under 12 free).
+The museum is open from 10:30 am to 4 pm, Saturday and Sunday from May to September and daily in July and August.
+Admission by donation.
 The petroglyph reproductions are accessible for free anytime.

 From the landing, turn right on El Verano Drive, then right again on South Road, and go four km east to Gabriola United Church on the left.
 A white signboard behind the church indicates the start of a narrow trail to a meadow with a number of real petroglyphs carved into the open bedrock up to 5000 years ago.